 Bombfell was a subscription-based personal styling service for men founded in 2011 by Bernie Yoo, which ceased sending new boxes in 2020.
 Bombfell was unique in not charging a subscription or styling fee.
 It also used AI to scrape data to shape stylist’s decisions on what to send clients.

-In my mind, the companies most analogous to Stitch Fix are the Trunk Clubs and Wantables of the world — companies that curate clothing to deliver a personalized shopping experience.
+In my mind, the companies most like Stitch Fix are the Trunk Clubs and Wantables of the world — companies that curate clothing to deliver a personalized shopping experience.

-However, there are a number of other ways to discover and try on clothing at home to replicate the kind of experience that a company like Stitch Fix offers:
+However, there are a number of other ways to explore new brands and try on clothing at home in ways that replicate the direct-to-your-door discovery experience that a company like Stitch Fix offers.

-Try on clothes at home from digital native brands
+Try on clothes at home (for free) from digital native brands

 A number digital clothing retailers will allow you to try clothes at home before you buy them.
 Unlike Stitch Fix and Trunk Club, who curate clothing from multiple brands, the companies below offer their own direct-to-consumer brand of clothing up to try on at home.